facebook/create-react-app/packages/react-scripts/template/README.md

       // Your compatible WebSocket server
       "target": "ws://<socket_url>",
       // Tell http-proxy-middleware that this is a WebSocket proxy.
-      // Also Allows you to proxy WebSocket requests without an additional http request
+      // Also allows you to proxy WebSocket requests without an additional HTTP request
       // https://github.com/chimurai/http-proxy-middleware#external-websocket-upgrade
       "ws": true
       // ...